Financial-Times/n-gage/CONTRIBUTION.md

 - Name must match the directory name they generate, if they generate a directory
 - Otherwise, `_snake_case_is_used` with a `_` prefix
 - The name should match the pattern _commonrulename_subrulename.
-E.g. _install_scss_lint
+E.g. _run_pa11y

 ### All rule conventions